IBM/cloud-native-starter/documentation/DemoAuthentication.md

 The IBM Cloud lite plan only allows one App ID instance in your organization.
 If you have an App ID instance, you can use it rather than creating a new one.

 In this case paste the App ID credentials in [authentication-nodejs/.env](../authentication-nodejs/.env).
 Check out [authentication-nodejs/.env.template](../authentication-nodejs/.env.template) for an example.
+Additionally paste APPID_ISSUER and APPID_JWKS_URI in [local.env](local.env).
+See [template.local.env](template.local.env) for an example.

 **Use another OpenID identify provider**

 You can use any OpenID identity provider.
 In this case paste the endpoint URLs in [authentication-nodejs/.env](../authentication-nodejs/.env).
 Check out [authentication-nodejs/.env.template](../authentication-nodejs/.env.template) for an example.
+Additionally paste APPID_ISSUER and APPID_JWKS_URI in [local.env](local.env).
+See [template.local.env](template.local.env) for an example.

 **Set up the Demo**

 Invoke the following commands to set up the demo.
-Skip the commands you've already executed.

 ```
 $ cd $PROJECT_HOME